 Answer 11.
 Hyperlinking is a great attribute of the Internet.
-But it would be wishful thinking to regard all hyperlinking as merely a helpful tool to navigate the Internet.
+But it would be wishful thinking to regard all hyperlinking as merely a helpful tool to navigate the wishful thinking to regard all hyperlinking as merely a helpful tool to navigate the Internet.
 Some web sites consist entirely of links to pirated sound recording files.
 One such site that we are aware of was comprised of an alphabetical list of pirated sound recordings that provided a link to each one.
 By so doing, the site avoids reproducing copyrighted works, but the operator is nevertheless willfully and knowingly facilitating the piracy of the sound recordings by creating a "pirate directory."
 Such a site suggests to us that hyperlinking is not a black and white issue, and that some forms of hyperlinking do raise an issue of copyright infringement.
-Fortunately, existing law can handle such situations well.
+Fortunately, existing law can handle such situations well isting law can handle such situations well.